bbauska/W3Cx-3of5/README.md

 The \<canvas\> tag was introduced into the HTML specification around 2010 as a \"Flash killer.\" At the time, popular video games used this proprietary technology and only a few browsers supported it.
 The HTML canvas allows drawing and animation at 60 frames per second, in 2D or 3D.

-**The canvas has been designed for pixel-based graphics**, while SVG (Scalable Vector Graphics, another W3C standard) is for vector-based graphics.
+The canvas has been designed for pixel-based graphics, while SVG (Scalable Vector Graphics, another W3C standard) is for vector-based graphics.

 Indeed, the canvas JavaScript drawing API supports different kind of shapes: lines, rectangles, ellipses, arcs, curves, text, images.
 Some drawing styles need to be specified that will affect the way shapes are drawn (color, drawing width, shadows, etc.).
 An alpha channel for drawing in transparent mode is also supported, as well as many advanced drawing modes and global filters (blur, etc.).